 Since then, the problem has only gotten worse.
 DataBreachToday’s Mathew Schwartz writes: “[N]ew generations of botnets are continuing to probe for internet-connected devices that they can easily compromise, often via a vastly expanded list of default usernames and passwords.”

 These botnet armies are scary even though we know about them.
 They’re relentless.
-But focusing on machine identity protection may quell some of your fears.
+But focusing on machine identity management may quell some of your fears.
 In fact, Schwartz quotes Timothy Easton, a threat researcher at Sophos, who says: “[I]t’s preferable to use SSH keys instead of passwords for logins.”

 Unsecured Printers from Hell!